joopringelberg/perspectives-react/README.md

 --- | ---
 role | The qualified name of a Role.

+### ExternalRole
+The `ExternalRole` Component navigates from a Context to its ExternalRole.
+This Component has no attributes.

 ### ContextOfRole
 The `ContextOfRole` Component navigates from a Role to its Context, so it gives access to a Context, just as the `Context` Component does.
 This Component has no attributes.